The Floured Table

 Variations

-- Use the cookies to make ice cream sandwiches with mini scoops of your favorite ice cream flavor.
+• Use the cookies to make ice cream sandwiches with small scoops of your favorite ice cream flavor.
+They'd be so good with the peanut butter ice cream from my chocolate peanut butter ice cream bar recipe!

 📖 Recipe